Cerebral Meaning: Definition, Origin, and How to Use It Correctly

 Example: “Her cerebral approach to problem-solving helped the company innovate.”

-🧩 Visual Comparison Table: Cerebral in Science vs. Culture
+🧩 Comparison Table: Cerebral in Science vs. Culture

 AspectScientific / Medical ContextCultural / Everyday Context